ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 - [ ] Mixtral-Large as Judge Model
 - [ ] Text2Sql Task support
 - [ ] Liberal vs Conservative Judge Options for verbose vs crisp RAG comparison
-- [ ] Query-Rewrite support for More-than 2 turn
+- [ ] Query-Rewrite support for More-than 2-turn
-- [ ] Specific support for differnt LLM generated text formats (Like Anthropic etc.)
+- [ ] Specific support for multiple LLM generated text formats (Like Anthropic etc.)

 **Known-Limitation** :
 1. Verbose vs Crisp RAG Answers - We found that the framework sometimes becomes extremely conservative when there is a large gap between the size of the golden text and the generated text.
 For RAG comparisons, if the golden text is one page long and the generated text is just a few lines, it tends to treat them as dissimilar.
 We are currently working on a more 'liberal' version of this judge, which will be released soon.